Category: Business Recycling Program

 What types of civil projects are supported?

-A civil project can include construction and demolition of
+This program supports civil construction projects within NSW.
+A construction project can include construction and demolition of

 - infrastructure such as roadways, footpaths, bridges, tunnels, provisions for stormwater management, drainage and utilities and noise walls but can also include other public-owned assets such as public space and parklands (this is not an exhaustive list).

-The project must divert construction and demolition waste (C&D waste) from landfill and /or use post-consumer recyclate sourced from MRFs.
+The project must divert construction and demolition waste (C&D waste) from landfill and /or use post-consumer recyclate such as glass, paper and plastic sourced from MRFs.